Sohaib1113/Supervision-System-for-Educational-Institution/README.md

 ## Overview

-The **School Management System** is designed to streamline and automate school operations, providing an easy-to-use interface for administrators.
+The **Supervision-System-for-Educational-Institution** is designed to streamline and automate school operations, providing an easy-to-use interface for administrators.
 Key features include:

 - Student management
 - Teacher management